Drug Overdose Deaths Hit 93,331 Record High

 Unfortunately, the news came as no surprise.
 Over a year ago, medical professionals and addiction treatment specialists warned about the possible surge of substance abuse cases due to lockdowns.
 According to experts, the lack of addiction treatment access, stress, and isolation would influence people to cope by using drugs or alcohol.
 As predicted, the nation’s COVID-19 pandemic made the Opioid epidemic worse.

 During the pandemic, drug overdoses increased everywhere, besides in New Hampshire and South Dakota.
-The jumps in rates were the highest they’ve ever been in the past 5 years.
+The jumps in rates were the highest they have been in the past 5 years.
 Statistics published by the CDC speculate around 60% of drug-related deaths were due to synthetic Opioids, specifically Fentanyl.

 Overdoses Caused By Fentanyl Use